demjrhan/QA/notes/Types of Automatic Testing.md

 Regression tests are repeatable tests that check whether existing functionality still works after changes in the codebase, such as bug fixes, feature updates, or refactors.
 Their purpose is to catch unexpected side effects introduced by recent changes.

 Regression testing is typically run after any change to ensure the overall system behavior remains consistent.
 It helps confirm that new work hasn't broken previously working features.
+Regression tests are usually part of the **automation suite** and tagged in test plans.

 ### Unit Tests

 They consist in testing individual methods and functions of the classes, components, or modules used by your software.
 Unit tests are generally quite cheap to automate and can run very quickly by a continuous integration server.
+Unit tests should be written by **developers**, not QA testers.

 ### Integration Tests